waqarabbas123/React-Netflix-Clone/README.md

+using the react js

-Clone website of netflix using the react  js.
+Clone website of netflix.